10 Free Kwanzaa Worksheets & Coloring Pages

 Mazao

-“Mazao” is one of the seven symbols or “Mishumaa Saba” used in the celebration of Kwanzaa.
-Specifically, Mazao represents the fruits, nuts, and crops that are harvested during the holiday season.
+“Mazao,” one of the seven symbols or “Mishumaa Saba” of Kwanzaa, signifies the fruits, nuts, and crops harvested during the holiday season.

-It is a symbol of the bountiful harvest and the rewards of hard work that have been achieved throughout the year.
+It embodies the bountiful harvest and the rewards of hard work achieved throughout the year.

 kwanzaa coloring page